rarutyun/iso_cpp_papers/parallel_algorithms/P3732/numeric_ranges_algorithms.md

 Let's review what we learned from the above discussion.

+- Projections improve readability of `ranges::transform`.
-- In general and particularly for `ranges::transform`, projections improve readability and expose optimization potential, by separating the selection part of an algorithm from the computation part.
+- Projections expose optimization potential, by separating the selection part of an algorithm from the computation part.
 - None of the existing `fold_*` `ranges` algorithms (the closest things the Standard Library currently has to `ranges::reduce`) take projections.